natefinch/npf/docs/API.md

 #### PUT meta/*endpoint*

 A PUT to this endpoint allows the metadata endpoint of several ids to be updated.
-The body is as specified in the result of the above GET request.
+The request body is as specified in the result of the above GET request.
 The ids in the body specify the ids that will be updated.
 If there is a failure, the error code will be "multiple errors", and the Info field will holds one entry for each id in the request body that failed, holding the error for that id.
 If there are no errors, PUT endpoints usually return an empty body in the response.

 Example: `PUT meta/extra-info/featured`